Judas Maccabeus: Agreement with Rome and death

-The agreement with Rome failed to have any effect on Demetrius' policy.
-On receipt of the news of Nicanor's defeat, he dispatched a new army, again commanded by Bacchides.
-This time the Seleucid forces of 20,000 men were numerically so superior that most of Judah's men left the field of battle and advised their leader to do likewise and to await a more favorable opportunity.
+The agreement with Rome failed to affect Demetrius' policy.
+On receiving the news of Nicanor's defeat, he dispatched a new army, again commanded by Bacchides.
+This time, the Seleucid forces of 20,000 men were numerically so superior that most of Judah's men left the battlefield and advised their leader to do likewise and await a more favorable opportunity.
 However, Judah decided to stand his ground.

 In the Battle of Elasa, Judah and those who remained faithful to him were killed.
-His body was taken by his brothers from the battlefield and buried in the family sepulchre at Modiin.
+His body was taken by his brothers from the battlefield and buried in the family sepulcher at Modiin.
 The death of Judah Maccabee (d.
 160 BCE) stirred the Jews to renewed resistance.
 After several additional years of war under the leadership of two of Mattathias' other sons (Jonathan and Simon), the Jews finally achieved independence and the liberty to worship freely.

 In the arts

 Pre-19th century

-As warrior hero and national liberator, Judah Maccabee has inspired many writers, and several artists and composers.
+As a warrior hero and national liberator, Judah Maccabee has inspired many writers, and several artists and composers.
 In the Divine Comedy, Dante sees his spirit in the Heaven of Mars with the other "heroes of the true faith".
 In Shakespeare's Love's Labour's Lost, he is enacted along with the other Nine Worthies, but heckled for sharing a name with Judas Iscariot.
 Most significant works dedicated solely to him date from the 17th century onwards.
-William Houghton's Judas Maccabaeus, performed in about 1601 but now lost, is thought to have been the first drama on the theme; however, Judas Macabeo, an early comedia by crucial Spanish playwright Pedro Calderón de la Barca is extant.
+William Houghton's Judas Maccabaeus, performed in about 1601 but now lost, is thought to have been the first drama on the theme; however, Judas Macabeo, an early comedia by crucial Spanish playwright Pedro Calderón de la Barca, is extant.
 Fernando Rodríguez-Gallego details its history in his critical edition: the play was performed in the 1620s in different versions and finally published as part of an anthology by Vera Tassis in 1637.
 Following on its heels is El Macabeo (Naples, 1638), a Castilian epic by the Portuguese Marrano Miguel de Silveyra.
-Two other 17th century works are La chevalerie de Judas Macabé by French poet Pierre Du Ries, and the anonymous neo-Latin work Judas Machabaeus (Rome, 1695).
+Two other 17th-century works are La chevalerie de Judas Macabé, by French poet Pierre Du Ries, and the anonymous Neo-Latin work Judas Machabaeus (Rome, 1695).
 Handel wrote his Judas Maccabaeus oratorio (1746) on the subject.

 19th century

 There has been interest in Judah in every century.
 Giuda Macabeo, ossia la morte di Nicanore...
-(1839), is an Italian "azione sacra" based on which Vallicella composed an oratorio.
+(1839) is an Italian "azione sacra" based on which Vallicella composed an oratorio.
 One of the best-known literary works on the theme is Judas Maccabaeus (1872), a five-act verse tragedy by Henry Wadsworth Longfellow.
 A Hebrew version of Longfellow's play was published in 1900.
 Two later 19th-century interpretations of the story are Judas Makkabaeus, a novella by the German writer Josef Eduard Konrad Bischoff, which appeared in Der Gefangene von Kuestrin (1885), and The Hammer (1890), a book by Alfred J. Church and Richmond Seeley.